thiago4go/dapr-workshop/docs/challenge-1/python.md

 ## Creating the app routes

-Before testing our application, we need to create routes so we are able to manage our state store from the frontend and by calling the REST APIs directly.
+Before testing the application, you need to create routes so you are able to manage the state by calling REST APIs directly.
 Add three new routes below **# Application routes #**:

 ```python
 # Create a new order